OwlAIProject/Owl/README.md

 ### Capture Storage

-Captures are stored in the directory specified by the `capture_dir` key in the YAML configuration file.
+Captures are stored in the directory specified by the `captures.directory` key in the YAML configuration file.
 They are organized by date and capture device to make manual inspection easy.
 When conversations are detected within a capture, they are extracted into a subdirectory named after the capture file.
 The subdirectory will contain conversation audio files as well as transcripts and summaries in JSON form.
 Conversation detection may sometimes be incorrect; conversations that are too short or contain no dialog at all are not summarized and the corresponding JSON files will be absent.

 <p align="center">